 “Switching to EMV will mean adding new in-store payment technology and internal payment-processing systems all while complying with new liability rules, but it’s a crucial investment,” added Dasilva.

 Although EMV technology is a strong deterrent to fraudulent activity, it cannot protect consumers from all data breaches.
-Card-not-present fraud, which involves purchases made online, by phone or via mail order, is on the rise and will remain a problem for years to come.
+Card-not-present fraud, which involves purchases made online, by phone or via mail order, will remain a problem for years to come.

 But regardless of what new challenges may be on the horizon, EMV technology is already the standard around the world and shaping the future of payment processing.